metalbear-co/metalbear.co/content/en/blog/mirrord-internals/index.md

 - Change the socket state from `Bound` to `Listening` in our `SOCKETS` hashmap.
 - Call libc’s `bind` with address port as 0, which looks something like `sockaddr_in.port = 0` at a lower level in C. This allows the - OS to assign a port to our address, without us having to check for any available ports.
-- Call libc’s `getsockopt` to get the port that was assigned to our address.
+- Call libc’s `getsockname` to get the port that was assigned to our address.
 We call this our “fake port”.
 - Call libc’s `listen` to qualify as an endpoint open to accepting new connections.
 - Send a message to mirrord-agent that it is listening on the “real port”.